Continuing Education Activity

 FFA must be performed at the initial presentation to identify leakage from the abnormal vascular network.
 Leakage on FFA is a sign of disease activity.
 Fluorescein angiography has a limited role in diagnosing polyps.
 Moreover, it overestimates the lesion size, compared to ICGA, if a PED is present along the edge of the lesion because, in FFA, PED appears hyperfluorescent.

 Treatment / Management

-Treatment of PCV is based on the location of disease and disease activity.
-As mentioned above, the presence of intraretinal/subretinal fluid, sub RPE/subretinal hemorrhage, or vision loss of > 5 letters are the signs of active disease.
+Treatment of PCV is based on the location of the disease and disease activity.
+As mentioned above, the presence of intraretinal/subretinal fluid, sub-RPE/subretinal hemorrhage, or vision loss of > 5 letters are the signs of active disease.
 Inactive disease must be observed and closely monitored.
 In clinically active but asymptomatic cases such as peripheral or peripapillary PCV, the decision to treat is based on the treating physician's discretion.